PhilPalmer/lbf-hack-tutorial/README.md

 #### ii.
 Selecting the data & parameters

-The pipeline requires four parameters to be set.
+The pipeline requires three parameters to be set.
 These are:
 - `fastq` - pairs end reads to be analysed in `fastq.gz` format
 - `reference` - name of reference genome `fasta`, `fai` & `dict` files
 - `intervals` - `interval_list` file to speicify the regions to call variants in